CodingClassesTNO/Ecommerce-march-team/README.md

 ## Features

 ## About us
+"Welcome to Coders garments, where style meets comfort and sustainability.
+We are a fashion brand committed to offering high-quality garments that make you feel confident, comfortable, and stylish – all while being mindful of the planet."

 ### Why Choose Us?
 - **Premium Quality Materials: We use only the finest fabrics for comfort, durability, and long-lasting wear.**